moreirag/MDMC-MOP/README.md

 multi-objective optimization [educational forum].
 IEEE Computational Intelligence Magazine 12(4), 73–87 (2017). https://doi.org/10.1109/MCI.2017.2742868"

-*  Matlab code implemented is available.
+The MATLAB code implemented is available.
-  ** C-DWU is named ROIDWUmoea
+  * C-DWU is named ROIDWUmoea
   * C-NSGAII is named ROINSGAII

+The results are available in the data folder.